stefanschramm/winmapviewer/README.md

 # winmapviewer ![Icon of winmapviewer](doc/icon.png)

-winmapviewer is a free minimalistic viewer for [OpenStreetMap](https://www.openstreetmap.org/) raster tile maps.
+winmapviewer is a free minimalistic viewer for [OpenStreetMap](https://www.openstreetmap.org/) and compatible raster tile maps.
 It's written using the Win32 API and runs on systems with Windows 95 and above.

 ![Screenshot of winmapviewer](doc/screenshot.png)